olgarithms/sphinx-tutorial/docs/restructuredtext-basics.md

 ## Creating a section

-Now let's add some more content by modifying the file.
+Now let's add some more content by modifying the file `index.rst`.
 We are going to add a new section that has some more information and a picture of the workspace in the office.

-Create a new section **above** the "Indices and tables" one.
-Do:
+Create a new section **above** the "Indices and tables" one:

 ```rst
 Workspace